OMantid/google-homepage/README.md

 This project has to do with practicing on deconstructing and rebuilding a web-page.
-For the web-page I will be choosing the google home page.
+The web-page I'm choosing will be the google home page.